nymtech/docs/content/build-peapps/_index.md

 ### Offline / Online peaps

-If a message arrives at a gateway address but the peap is offline, the gateway will store the messages.
-When the peap comes online again, it will automatically download all the messages, and they'll be deleted from the gateway disk.
+If a message arrives at a gateway address but the peap is offline, the gateway will store the messages for later delivery.
+When the recipient peap comes online again, it will automatically download all the messages, and they'll be deleted from the gateway disk.

 If a peap is online when a message arrives for it, the message is automatically pushed to the peap down the websocket, instead of being stored to disk on the gateway.